tiulia/laboratoare_awbd_an1/lab2_start/README.md

 ### Lombok annotations

-Lombok generates code that is commonly used in Java plain objects, like setters, getters, constructors, toString, equals or hashCode functions or logging options.
+Lombok generates code
+that is commonly used
+in Java plain objects, like setters, getters, constructors, toString, equals or hashCode functions or logging options.
 It reduces boilerplate code and may be easily integrated in IDEs.
-With Lombok's plugins that support Lombok features, the generated code is automatically and immediately available.
-In IntelliJ you may find the Lombok plugin under Refactor menu.
+With Lombok plugins that support Lombok features, the generated code is automatically and immediately available.
+In IntelliJ, you may find the Lombok plugin under Refactor menu.

 #### Exercise 1
 Annotate all classes with Lombok.Data. @Data has the same effect as adding: @EqualsAndHashCode, @Getter, @Setter, @ToString.
 It also adds a constructor taking as arguments all @NonNull and final fields.
-Try "Refactor – Delombok" to see the equivalent Java Code.
+Try "Refactor – DeLombok" to see the equivalent Java Code.

 ```java